astral-sh/ruff/CONTRIBUTING.md

 ## The Basics

-Ruff welcomes contributions in the form of Pull Requests.
+Ruff welcomes contributions in the form of pull requests.

 For small changes (e.g., bug fixes), feel free to submit a PR.

 For larger changes (e.g., new lint rules, new functionality, new configuration options), consider creating an [**issue**](https://github.com/astral-sh/ruff/issues) outlining your proposed change.
-You can also join us on [**Discord**](https://discord.com/invite/astral-sh) to discuss your idea with the community.
+You can also join us on [Discord](https://discord.com/invite/astral-sh) to discuss your idea with the community.
 We've labeled [beginner-friendly tasks](https://github.com/astral-sh/ruff/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) in the issue tracker, along with [bugs](https://github.com/astral-sh/ruff/issues?q=is%3Aissue+is%3Aopen+label%3Abug) and [improvements](https://github.com/astral-sh/ruff/issues?q=is%3Aissue+is%3Aopen+label%3Aaccepted) that are ready for contributions.

-If you're looking for a place to start, we recommend implementing a new lint rule (see:
-[_Adding a new lint rule_](#example-adding-a-new-lint-rule), which will allow you to learn from and pattern-match against the examples in the existing codebase.
-Many lint rules are inspired by existing Python plugins, which can be used as a reference implementation.

-As a concrete example: consider taking on one of the rules from the [`flake8-pyi`](https://github.com/astral-sh/ruff/issues/848) plugin, and looking to the originating [Python source](https://github.com/PyCQA/flake8-pyi) for guidance.

 If you have suggestions on how we might improve the contributing documentation, [let us know](https://github.com/astral-sh/ruff/discussions/5693)!